After the all seed and seed based diet are excluded

 the all seed or a seed based diet.
 The

-recommended ratio of pellets/fresh foods/seeds may vary between individual
+recommended ratio of pellets/fresh foods/seeds varies among individual

-period.
-Cockatiels in maintenance (not young growing birds or adult breeding birds)
+Cockatiels in maintenance (not young growing or adult breeding birds) will only

 grams of pellets will be consumed that day.
 Keep this in mind when serving